wp-plugins/synved-shortcodes/readme.txt

 == Changelog ==

+= 1.6.4 =
+* Fixed button not appearing on "add post" pages

 = 1.6.3 =
 * Added hide shortcode, to add hidden notes and comments in posts and pages